All Episodes

 You don't.

-You gotta finish your work here.
+You got to finish your work here.

-And you know, this is what really ticks me off, you know, about people like Susan Collins and Rob Portman and Lisa Murkowski and Capito, all these people.
+And, you know, this is what really ticks me off, you know, about people like Susan Collins and Rob Portman and Lisa Murkowski and Capito, all these people.

 Oh, repeal, repeal, repeal, repeal.